nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Once you use the `switchacc` command, all the previous states for the [`undo`](#undoing-entry-level-commands-undo) command will be lost.
 This would mean that if you choose to switch back to the account, you cannot undo the previous entry-level commands anymore.
-Do confirm your changes to the entries in the account before you switch account!
+Do confirm the changes made to the entries in the account before you switch account!

 </div>